Barium enema is a special x-ray of the large intestine, which includes the colon and rectum.

 - Sometimes a small amount of air is delivered into the colon to expand it.
 This allows for even clearer images.
 This test is called a double contrast barium enema.

 - You are asked to move into different positions.
-The table is slightly tipped to get different views.
+The table will move up and down to get different views.
 At certain times when the x-ray pictures are taken, you are told to hold your breath and be still for a few seconds so the images will not be blurry.

 - The enema tube is removed after the x-rays are taken.